-For the three months ended April 1, 2011, the Company recorded a benefit from income taxes of \$0.6 million, compared to a benefit from income taxes of \$2.8 million for the same period a year ago, inclusive of discrete items.
+For the three months ended July 1, 2011, the Company recorded a provision for income taxes of \$0.8 million, compared to a benefit from income taxes of \$49,000 for the same period a year ago, inclusive of discrete items.
+For the six months ended July 1, 2011, the Company recorded a provision for income taxes of \$0.2 million, compared to a benefit from income taxes of \$2.9 million for the same period a year ago, inclusive of discrete items.

-For the three months ended April 1, 2011, the difference between the recorded benefit from income taxes and the tax provision based on the federal statutory rate of 35% was primarily attributable to various discrete items, the differential in foreign tax rates, non-deductible stock-based compensation expense, non-deductible amortization on foreign intangibles, and federal research and development credits.
-The discrete items recorded in the first quarter of 2011 principally related to foreign currency translation adjustments, accrued interest on uncertain tax positions and a benefit associated with the reversal of previously provided foreign income taxes due to statute of limitation expirations.
+For the three and six months ended July 1, 2011, the difference between the recorded provision for income taxes and the tax provision, based on the federal statutory rate of 35%, was primarily attributable to various discrete items, the differential in foreign tax rates, non-deductible stock-based compensation expense, non-deductible amortization on foreign intangibles, and federal research and development credits.
+The discrete items recorded in the six months ended July 1, 2011 principally related to accrued interest on uncertain tax positions, a benefit associated with the reversal of previously provided foreign income taxes due to statute of limitation expirations, and foreign currency translation adjustments.

-For the three months ended April 2, 2010, the difference between the the recorded benefit from income taxes and the tax provision based on the federal statutory rate of 35% was primarily attributable to various discrete items, the differential in foreign tax rates, non-deductible stock-based compensation expense, and California research and development credits.
-The discrete items recorded in the first quarter of 2010 principally related to a benefit associated with the reversal of previously provided foreign income taxes due to expiration of the statute of limitations and, to a lesser extent, a benefit associated with the release of a portion of the valuation allowance on certain California deferred tax assets.
-The release of the valuation allowance on the California deferred tax assets was due to an increase in the estimated amount of income that would be apportioned to California, based on anticipated changes in the geographic mix of sales.
+For the three and six months ended July 2, 2010, the difference between the recorded benefit from income taxes and the tax provision, based on the federal statutory rate of 35%, was primarily attributable to various discrete items, the differential in foreign tax rates, non-deductible stock-based compensation expense, and California research and development credits.
+The discrete items recorded in the six months ended July 2, 2010 principally related to a benefit associated with the reversal of previously provided foreign income taxes due to expiration of the statute of limitations, a benefit associated with the release of a portion of the valuation allowance on certain California deferred tax assets, foreign currency translation adjustments, and accrued interest on uncertain tax positions.

-In compliance with applicable guidance for accounting for uncertainty in income taxes, the Company had gross unrecognized tax benefits, which include interest and penalties, of approximately \$53.5 million as of December 31, 2010, and approximately \$53.3 million as of April 1, 2011.
+In compliance with applicable guidance for accounting for uncertainty in income taxes, the Company had gross unrecognized tax benefits, which include interest and penalties, of approximately \$53.4 million as of December 31, 2010, and approximately \$54.0 million as of July 1, 2011.
 If all of these unrecognized tax benefits were recognized, the entire amount would impact the provision for income taxes.
-We anticipate the unrecognized tax benefits to decrease by \$3.2 million in the next 12 months due to statute of limitation expirations.
+We anticipate the unrecognized tax benefits to decrease by \$4.4 million in the next 12 months due to statute of limitation expirations.

 We recognize interest and penalties related to uncertain tax positions in income tax expense.
-During the quarter ended April 1, 2011, we recorded an insignificant net reduction for interest and penalties related to uncertain tax positions, resulting in a balance at April 1, 2011 of \$5.0 million.
+During the six months ended July 1, 2011, we recorded a net increase of \$0.5 million for interest and penalties related to uncertain tax positions, resulting in a balance at July 1, 2011 of \$5.5 million.